melihbahar/dream/README.md

 MLOps engineers can focus on serving and deployment without having to worry about the accuracy of the models or other possible bugs in the ML code.

+- Data Validation
+  - The data used for the training is not checked for validity now and it can cause unexpected problems both with the app and the accuracy of the models.
+In order to prevent it, we could add a data validation stage (such as Great Expectations) before even starting the model training process.
 - Model Registry
   - In the current solution we don't really have a way to keep track of the models that were trained and deployed.
   - We could save each model to a registry and then the serving part would be able to pull the chosen model from the registry.
   - Writing to the registry could be done using a CI/CD pipeline including some necessary checks to make sure the models are as expected.
 - Experiment Management
-  - Instead of just defining one criteria and choosing the best model, we could keep track of different metrics in differnt parts of the model training pipeline.
+  - Instead of just defining one criteria and choosing the best model, we could keep track of different metrics in different parts of the model training pipeline.
+  - This would also allow versioning for training data.
   - In a more complex model training pipeline, we probably would have HPS tuning, different models, different scoring functions etc.
 - Periodic/Conditional Retraining
   - Instead of a push to this repo with new data and manually triggering the training and deployment, we could either have a